-The ON / OFF switch has a black removable safety key.
+The ON / OFF (I/O) switch has a black removable safety key.
 With the key removed from the switch, unauthorized and hazardous use by children and others is minimized and the saw will not turn on.

-- 1. To turn the saw "ON," insert the key (2) into the slot of the switch (1), and move the switch upward to the "ON" position. - 2.
-To turn the saw "OFF," move the switch downward. - 3.
+- 1. To turn the saw "ON," insert the key (2) into the slot of the switch (1), and move the switch upward to the "I" (ON) position. - 2.
+To turn the saw "OFF," move the switch downward to the "O" (OFF) position. - 3.
 To lock the switch in the OFF position, grasp the sides of the safety switch key, and pull it out. - 4.
 With the switch key removed, the switch will not operate to power the saw on. - If the switch key is removed while the saw is running, it can be turned "OFF" but cannot be restarted without inserting the switch key.